wpshopify/docs/getting-started/wp-shopify-pro.md

 # WP Shopify Pro

 WP Shopify comes in two versions; Free and Pro.
 The free version can be found on the official [WordPress repository](https://wordpress.org/plugins/wpshopify/) and the Pro version can be [purchased here](https://wpshop.io/purchase).
+We've also created a dedicated page detailed each [Pro feature](https://wpshopify-web.loc/pro/).

 Below is a feature chart comparing each version: